kamranajabbar/IOT_B2_Q3_Assignment_03/compare_multithreading_multitasking.md

  ### Multitasking
  Multitasking refers to execution of multiple tasks. it can take place when someone tries to perform two tasks simultaneously.
 Multitasking is a logical extension of multi programming.
 Multitasking refers to having multiple programs, processes, tasks, threads running at the same time.
 This term is used in modern operating systems when multiple tasks share a common processing resource suc as Memory, CPU etc...

+ #### Example of Multitasking
+ Play video, add or update documents in Microsoft Office, surf internet via IE or Google Chrome all simultaneously, this is accomplished by means of multitasking.